Table Of Contents

 What are CFDs?

 CFDs are financial instruments that allow traders to speculate on the price movements of various financial markets without owning the underlying assets.
-They are common in the FOREX world, but can be applied just as easily to a range of markets, such as stocks, indices, commodities and cryptocurrencies.
+They are common in the FOREX world, but can be applied just as easily to a range of markets, such as stocks, indices, commodities, and cryptocurrencies.

 CFDs work when traders enter a contract with a broker to exchange the difference in price of an underlying asset at the end of the contract period.
 If the price goes up as the trader predicted, the trader makes a profit; while if the price goes down, the broker wins and the trader loses.
-CFDs are attractive because you can short an asset, meaning you can predict it will lose in value, so you can place a wager in both directions.
+CFDs are attractive because you can short an asset, meaning you can predict it will lose value, so you can place a wager in both directions.

 Do You Need a Broker to Trade CFDs?

 You cannot trade CFDs without the help of a broker.
 This is because brokers provide the trading platform and act as intermediaries to help you access the financial markets.
 The broker acts as the counterparty to the CFD trade and sets the terms of the contract.
 The broker is in charge of placing a margin requirement and how much leverage you can utilize on the trade.
-Remember that when trading CFDs, you must always select a reputable and regulated broker that offers a user-friendly trading platform.
+Remember that when trading CFDs, you must always select a reputable and regulated broker that offers a user-friendly CFD trading platform.
 As always, you should be looking for competitive fees and commissions, not to mention dependable customer support.

 Is CFD Trading Allowed Everywhere?

 CFD trading is perfectly legal in many markets around the world.
 However, not all countries treat it the same, with some implementing more strict rules than others.
-Certain countries restrict how much leverage brokers can offer for CFD trading.
-Other countries, such as the US, have outright bans on CFD trading.

 Negative balance protection: brokers that provide CFD trading must ensure that clients cannot lose more than their account balance.

-What Are the Risks of CFD trading?
+What Are the Risks of CFD Trading?

 Complexity: CFD trading is not a simple form of trading.
 It typically involves many considerations, such as how to apply viable trading strategies to volatile and fast-moving markets.
 Traders can easily lose money.
+That's why you are always advised to master technical analysis tools to inform your trading decisions.

-The Pros and Cons of CFD Trading
+What Are the Pros and Cons of CFD Trading?

 Short-selling: As a CFD trader, you can make money not only when assets gain value, but also when they lose value, giving you twice the opportunity to earn.
 If you were interested in stocks, and you knew that a company stock price was about to drop because of adverse company news, you could easily short-sell that stock as a CFD.